Skip to main content

 Donate Plasma

-A machine draws your blood, separates the plasma, and returns the red blood cells to your body.
+A machine draws your blood, separates the plasma, and returns everything else to your body.
 Takes 45–90 minutes.

 3️⃣